 The restaurant industry is one of the toughest businesses to break into.
-And yet, thousands of new restaurants pop up all over the country every year.
+And yet, thousands of new restaurants pop up all over the country every year with a wide variety of different restaurant and food business concepts.
 With so much stiff competition coming from all sides, it’s no wonder that the overwhelming majority of new restaurants close up shop within the first year of opening their doors to the public.

 Here are five simple things you need to remember when opening a restaurant.
 Keep in mind, just because they’re simple doesn’t mean they’re not effective.
 It’s often the simple things we do that have the biggest impact on our lives.